 The EBSCO collection acts as a gateway to the electronic Journals and other ebooks that we subscribe to as an Institution.
 EBSCOhost is an e-journals database that has two excellent collections: Psychology and Behavioural Sciences Collection, and, Education Research Complete as well as e-books.
-These will give you access to over 1,600 journals, many e-Books and monographs.
+These will give you access to thousands of journals, many e-Books and monographs.

-Participants on our courses can also access EBSCO when they are logged into our virtual learning platforms Moodle or Campus Online.
-If you have problems and are presented with an EBSCO login screen, contact the Librarian or Moodle Support moodlesupport@dyslexiaaction.org.uk

-Guild members can either access EBSCO from the link on the left-hand side of the Library catalogue main page or Log in to the Guild members portal and see Member Benefits, E-Journal and E-book Access:
+Students on our courses can also access EBSCO when they are logged into our virtual learning platforms Moodle or Campus Online.
+If you have problems and are presented with an EBSCO login screen, contact the Librarian at guild@dyslexiaaction.org.uk or Log in to the Guild members portal and go to Member Benefits, E-Journal and E-book Access: